Tiki Bar Inspires Michigan Couple to Go Afloat on a Pontoon Houseboat

 The possibilities can be endless!

 What about adding a bathroom?
 Or a hot tub?
-Or even a second deck with a slide down into the water?
+Or even a second deck with a slide?
 The sky truly is the limit for just about anything you can imagine for your own houseboat.

 Need some ideas?
-Go to Pinterest, type "conversion pontoons" in the search bar and you'll discover an endless stream of pictures of the most amazing pontoon houseboats, and houseboats from around the world.
+Go to Pinterest, type "conversion pontoons" in the search bar and you'll discover an endless stream of pictures of the most amazing pontoon houseboats, and regular houseboats, from around the world.

-Once you choose your style, whether it’s simple or a floating Jimmy Buffet theme, build it with passion and keep safety in mind.
+Once you choose your style, whether it’s simple or a floating Jimmy Buffett theme, build it with passion and keep safety in mind.

 Some Takeaways: Consider Safety, Weight, Capacity and Insurance